ismaelrumzan/qasid-commons/README.md

 # qasid-commons
-Digital resources for Arabic language learning for mobile
+Digital resources for Arabic language learning for mobile using JQuery Mobile